Illuminating the Dark Funnel of B2B Marketing

 Meaning:

-Your sales team is contacting people who don't want to buy!
-So win rates are going to be low, sales productivity bad, customer acquisition high, and your sales cycles incredibly long.
+Your sales team is contacting people who don’t want to buy!
+So win rates will be low, sales productivity bad, customer acquisition high, and your sales cycles incredibly long.

 To counteract this, Chris sees marketing's responsibility in three core buckets:

-- Create demand - executing in the dark funnel.
-You'll need different metrics and expectations on time here, as well as a totally different mindset.
-You can't focus on bringing in MQLs; instead, you need to focus on how much revenue it's bringing in.
+• Create demand - executing in the dark funnel.
+You’ll need different metrics and expectations on time here, as well as a totally different mindset.
+You can’t focus on bringing in MQLs; instead, you need to focus on how much revenue you’re bringing in.

-Using the dark funnel will open up major opportunities for you, major opportunities your competitors aren't yet utilising.
+Using the dark funnel will open up major opportunities for you - opportunities your competitors aren’t yet utilising.

 To start, all you need to do is create demand and start educating your followers.